Cities2Modding/FindStuff/README.md

 Ensure BepInEx5 and Gooee is installed for Cities Skylines 2.
 Download FindStuff and Gooee from the official GitHub repository or Thunderstore.io.

 ## Usage
-Activate via the magnifying glass icon or through the HookUI/Gooee mod backpack icon in the upper left corner of the game.
+Activate FindStuff via the magnifying glass icon or through the HookUI/Gooee mod backpack icon in the upper left corner of the game, the picker tool is accessed through the eye drop icon.

 ### Important Notes
 - **Experimental Phase**: FindStuff is currently in development, focusing on expanding and refining its features.
 Not all assets/prefabs may be visible, and while custom modded assets are likely to appear if vanilla methods are used, this is not guaranteed.